Towards solving the mass-composition problem in ultra high energy cosmic rays: model

 Consider first the case of generation index $\gamma_g=2.6$ shown in Fig.~\ref{fig:pHeSpectr_g26}.
 This generation index corresponds to the canonical proton modification factor in the dip model (see section \ref{sec:dip}).
-Therefore if to take a small $He/p$ ratio at generation one should obtain the theoretical spectrum and theoretical modification factor in agreement with old (before 2010) observations.
-One may notice from Fig.~\ref{fig:pHeSpectr_g26} the similar agreement between theoretical curves and observations of Auger 2015 (hybrid data) and TA 2015 (combined data).
+Therefore if to take a small $He/p$ ratio at generation one should obtain the theoretical spectrum and theoretical modification factor in agreement with old (before 2015) observations.
+One may notice from Fig.~\ref{fig:pHeSpectr_g26} the similar agreement between theoretical and observational dips for Auger 2015 (hybrid data) and for TA 2015 (combined data).
 This agreement becomes worse at the highest energies.

-In Fig.~\ref{fig:pHeSpectr_g26} we plot in the left panels the comparison with the observed flux and in the right panels with the modification factor.
+In Fig.~\ref{fig:pHeSpectr_g26} we plot the comparison of the observed and calculated fluxes for Auger 2015 (left panel) and TA 2015 (right panel).
 It is remarkable that, at the dip energies, the TA spectrum can be described just rescaling by a factor $1.2$ the source emissivity needed to describe the Auger data.
 The behaviour of the flux at the highest energies is determined by the photo-pion production process.
 The maximum acceleration energy in Fig.~\ref{fig:pHeSpectr_g26} is taken at the level of $E_{max}=10^{21}$ eV.
-In other words the theoretical flux behaviour of Fig.~\ref{fig:pHeSpectr_g26} is exactly as predicted in the case of the GZK cutoff and, as follows from Fig.~\ref{fig:pHeSpectr_g26}, it seems not well reproduced in both data sets.
+In other words the theoretical spectrum shape in Fig.~\ref{fig:pHeSpectr_g26} is exactly as predicted in the case of the GZK cutoff and, as follows from Fig.~\ref{fig:pHeSpectr_g26}, it seems not well reproduced in both data sets.
 Auger shows an earlier cutoff at energies below the GZK cutoff energy ($\simeq 50$ EeV) while TA shows a flux suppression at energies slightly higher than this value.

 The fraction of Helium allowed at the sources depends on the assumptions for the injection power-law index.
 Assuming harder spectra it is possible to increase the fraction of Helium.
 In Fig.~\ref{fig:pHeSpectr_g22} we assume a maximum acceleration energy $E_{max}=8\times 10^{19}$ eV and a flatter injection spectrum with $\gamma_g=2.2$, that allows to increase the fraction of Helium nuclei in the generation spectrum up to $K_{He}/K_p=0.35$.
 This procedure improved but a little the agreement with observational data of Auger at the highest energies, while the good agreement with the dip remains practically as before.
 These changes are linked with the GR steepening of He spectrum due to photo-disintegration on the EBL radiation.